Skip to main content

 Learn how the Action Plan (MAP) helps buyers and sellers stay aligned, maintain momentum, and keep deals moving forward through clear milestones, ownership, and shared visibility.

-The Action Plan (also called the Mutual Action Plan, or MAP) helps both sellers and buyers stay aligned throughout the entire sales process.
-By making next steps visible, structured, and owned by the right people, the Action Plan drives momentum and reduces the chance of stalls or misunderstandings.
+The Mutual Action Plan (also called MAP) helps both sellers and buyers stay aligned throughout the entire sales process.
+By making next steps visible, structured, and owned by the right people, the Mutual Action Plan drives momentum and reduces the chance of stalls or misunderstandings.
+You can also set Milestone progress states and deadlines independently of task completion, giving you more flexibility in how you track and document deal progress.

 What the Action Plan Does